 Reddit, Quora and Yelp are other online locations where customers go to praise or complain about your business, so it's a great place to check.
 Again, the process of monitoring this data doesn't have to be labour-intensive, as software like Media Mentions can do it for you automatically.

 This can be a rich source of customer feedback, with positive, negative and neutral sentiments expressed across the various platforms and can help to determine what you're doing right as a company and what you're not.

 Improve Your Customer Feedback With Short Courses Online

 Offering excellent customer service is essential for any business, but even more so in the hospitality sector.
 So, if you are in need of improvement in this area, don't despair, as it's possible to work on things in your own time thanks to our CPD Endorsed, video-based customer service skills short course training.

 Our Advanced Customer Skills course is like every course in our huge library (that covers more than 20 industries) in that it comes with 1-to-1 mentoring and offers an immersive learning experience.
 How immersive?
 Just take a look at our Student Study Demo, which shows you everything you need to know about why our students see ours as the best online courses around.

 Alternatively, if you'd like to know more about us, the flexible payment plans we've put into place to make our learning even more accessible to ambitious professionals, come and visit us today at www.onlinecoursesaustralia.edu.au, where you'll also find many more useful blogs like this one.

-If, however, you have any questions you'd like us to answer or you're just after some guidance on the right course to take for your needs, give us a call on 1300 611 404 or email us at email@example.com, and we'll respond as quickly as we can.
+If, however, you have any questions you'd like us to answer or just after some guidance on the right course to take for your needs, call us on 1300 611 404 or email us at firstname.lastname@example.org, and we'll respond as quickly as we can.